How to Avoid Internet Phishing Scams and Computer Viruses

 - Criminals steal paper bills and bank statements from the garbage, finding social security numbers and account numbers that can be used to buy products under someone else’s name?

 - Criminals steal credit card numbers at checkout counters in stores where they look over the cardholder's shoulder while they are holding the card waiting to pay.

 These things happen in the real world, but in cyberspace we can protect ourselves a lot easier.
-The problem is that some people don’t know how easily they get deceived.
+The problem is that some people don’t know how they get deceived.

 How to Avoid Email Scams and Viruses

 If you find yourself on a website that you're not sure about, you can check the site carefully for some red flags.

-A spoof site copies a lot of the actual site, but it may miss a few things that are obvious with a little scrutiny.
-If you see any misspellings or poor grammar, let that be a warning sign.
+A spoof site copies a lot of content from the original site, but it may miss a few things that are obvious with a little scrutiny.
+If you see misspellings or poor grammar, that is a warning sign that you're on a spoof site.

-Of course, the best protection is to avoid following links from an email or pop-up warning.
 Never log into an account via a link such as these.
 Always go directly to the site by entering the URL yourself.
-Make it easy by saving it in your bookmarks and click to it from there.
+Save it in your bookmarks and click to it from there.

 Be Cautious With Links From Other Sites

 If another website talks about your bank, for instance, and they have a link to it, don’t follow that link.
 Once again, go direct or via your saved bookmark.

 If you allow yourself to fall for scams, you can lose your hard-earned money for being hasty.
-It's easy to check things out by going to a site with a direct method rather than trusting a link from an unknown source.
+It's easy to check things out by going to a site with a known accurate link you saved in your bookmarks, rather than trusting a link from an unknown source.

 How People Get Fooled by Phishing